 You can use schema markup to optimize rich snippets for both embedded videos on a third-party website such as YouTube and self-hosted videos on your own website.

-If your website is built on WordPress and you’re using Yoast SEO, you may want to try their additional SEO plugin for videos.
+If you chose to design your website on WordPress and you’re also using Yoast SEO, you may want to try their additional SEO plugin for videos.
 A premium SEO plugin, it fully supports schema’s video markup and allows you to easily add and adjust structured data to your videos.

 2. Increase dwell time with videos that your audience wants to consume